oroinc/platform/src/Oro/Bundle/QueryDesignerBundle/Resources/doc/frontend/condition-builder.md

  - `conditionHTML` - HTML for a condition element (default `'<li class="condition controls" />'`);
  - `conditionItemHTML` - HTML for a content of condition item (default `'<div class="condition-item" />'`);
  - `conditionsGroupHTML` - HTML for a content of conditions group (default `'<ul class="conditions-group" />'`);
  - `validation` - an object with validation rules.
 Where a key - criteria name, value - object with validation rules.
-See validation.
+See validation in OroFormBundle.

 ## Methods
 Beside standard public methods of [jQuery-UI widget], `conditionBuilder` has two additional methods: